kinow/autosubmit/docs/source/userguide/create/index.rst

             sets the branch to use for the git repository -config, --git_as_conf
-            sets the configuration folder to use for the experiment, relative to repo root -H HPC, --HPC HPC     specifies the HPC to use for the experiment, default is localhost -d DESCRIPTION, --description DESCRIPTION
+            sets the configuration folder to use for the experiment, relative to repo root -local, --use_local_minimal obtains the minimal configuration for local files -H HPC, --HPC HPC     specifies the HPC to use for the experiment, default is localhost -d DESCRIPTION, --description DESCRIPTION
             sets a description for the experiment to store in the database.